ZionDevelopers/jframework/README.md

 jFramework
 ==========

-This is a PHP framework, have built-in:
+This is a Easy to use, lightweight PHP framework, have built-in:

 * PHP **5.3+** Compatible
 * Open-Source Project